Evaluation of Student Learning

 A-8.3.
 Final examination

 Except in cases authorized by the Faculty, there is a final examination or its equivalent in each course.
-The final examination or its equivalent should be completed during the examination period.
+The final examination or its equivalent must be submitted during the examination period.
 The professor, with the approval of the department, determines the format of the final examination (written examination, oral examination, final essay, take-home examination, or other form of exam).
 In the case of written examinations, they will be of a minimum duration of one hour and of a maximum duration of three hours, except in the case of examinations prescribed by professional accreditations or other types of specific activities, where the duration may be longer.

 Unless otherwise authorized by the Faculty, the final examination, or its equivalent, cannot count for more than 60 percent or less than 30 percent of the final grade.